-Our feet take a beating on hikes, especially backpacking trips, when we wear the same pairs of socks for days on end.
+Our feet take a beating on hikes (especially backpacking trips) when we wear the same pairs of socks for hours or days on end.
 While some feet (and noses) don’t mind, others do not take kindly to the abuse and complain.
 Our solution; bring a pair of clean “sacred socks” that are only worn in the tent.
 Not only does this keep your bag clean and fresh, but it also gives you the opportunity to rinse the salt and dirt from your hiking pair to prevent salt rash and unhappy feet.

 2. Don’t skimp on your sleeping pad

-For some people, the simple foam layer will work well, but we are big fans of inflatable sleeping pads like those made by Therm-a-Rest, Exped, and Sea-to-Summit.
-While expensive to get a high quality one, when taken good care of these pads can last a long time.
-They are also not only more comfortable, but quite a bit warmer in cold conditions.
+For some people the simple foam layer will work well, but we are big fans of inflatable sleeping pads like those made by Therm-a-Rest, Exped, and Sea-to-Summit.
+While a little more expensive to get a high quality one, when taken good care of these pads can last a long time.
+They are also not only more comfortable, but also quite a bit warmer in cold conditions.

 3. Trekking poles

 Meet your new best hiking friend.
-Trekking poles are an incredibly useful piece of gear, that have a multitude of uses.
+Trekking poles are an incredibly useful piece of gear that have a multitude of uses.
 First, they have a huge impact on the happiness of our knees and leg joints, especially on the descent.
-Second, they also help immensely with balance, especially on rocky trails and snow.
-Third, they are a useful tool around camp, from anchoring a tarp to defending your chocolate bar dessert from hungry fellow hikers.
+Second, they help immensely with balance, especially on rocky trails and snow.
+Third, they are a useful tool around camp, ideal for anchoring a tarp or defending your chocolate bar dessert from hungry fellow hikers.

 4. Find the right bug spray

 Mosquitos.
 Flies.
 Ticks.
 Oh my!
 There are many biting bugs that coexist in our favorite outdoor places, so it is important to find a bug spray that matches our needs.
-In some places, the mosquitoes are so bad that you have to use DEET, a strong chemical that is not great for us, and is worse for our plastic based gear.
+In some places, the mosquitoes are so bad that you have to use DEET, a strong chemical that is not great for humans or our plastic based gear.
 With prolonged use, DEET can discolor and eventually degrade a wide variety of gear, especially those that contain rayon, spandex, and vinyl.
 With this in mind, my personal favorite bug spray uses the chemical Picaridin.
 A synthetic chemical based on the compounds in black pepper plants, Picaridin is gear-safe and better for your skin.